 The next step in your recruitment journey is to think about how they’re funded and their employment status.
 Is your CHW a volunteer or a paid staff?
 Are they working seasonally?
 Some agencies employ CHWs during times when food insecurity is at its highest or in line with an initiative such as breast cancer awareness.
 Do they work full or part time?
 Does your grant have constraints that may affect them?
 All of these questions matter when you’re looking to hire because they’ll reflect on the expertise you need.

 Word of mouth can be one of the easiest and fastest ways to recruit for almost any position.
-Simply asking the reliable people who you already know if they can recommend someone to fit the Community Health Worker job description can uncover excellent candidates.
+Simply asking the reliable people who you already know if they can recommend someone to fit the CHW job description can uncover excellent candidates.

 Word-of-mouth hiring has some drawbacks, however.
 It closes the circle of new talent to people who might be similar to who you’re already employing.
 There’s also research that says employee referrals can restrict diversity.

 Since you’re looking for people to work in the communities you serve, ask those communities for referrals.
 Interview community leaders to identify people who are caring and good connectors because they can make great community health workers.

 Ask storekeepers, beauticians, teachers, and barbers for contacts

 Put the word out to local nonprofits that have similar goals of supporting the community.
 Focus on those community-based organizations that have an established reputation

 Attend community events, such as health fairs, sporting events or others, and make connections with leaders.